-Figure \ref{fig:Fig3_1_approach} shows an overview of \TGen\/, which, without any preprocessing or format constraints, transforms an NL use-case description into a set of high‑coverage test cases.
+Figure \ref{fig:Fig3_1_approach} shows the framework of \TGen\/, which, without any preprocessing or format constraints, transforms an NL use-case description into a set of high‑coverage test cases.
 The process comprises the following three main steps:

 \textbf{Step \ding{182} CFG Generation}: The NL use-case description is passed to an LLM, which, guided by a prompt that integrates the description with predefined control‑flow rules, produces a CFG (in JSON format).
-The CFG is then checked for completeness, with the LLM being re-prompted until a fully connected graph is obtained.
+The CFG is then checked for completeness, with the LLM being re-prompted until a fully-connected graph is obtained.

-\textbf{Step \ding{183} Test-Path Extraction}: Starting from the root node, the CFG is traversed to enumerate all test paths.
-Any cyclic branch is pruned to keep the graph acyclic: This ensures that all feasible paths are collected.
+\textbf{Step \ding{183} Test-Path Extraction}: Starting from the root node, the CFG is traversed to enumerate execution paths.
+To prevent infinite expansion when facing cycles, the traversal is bounded by pruning paths whose nodes are revisited.

-\textbf{Step \ding{184} Test Case Creation}: The LLM converts each extracted path into a detailed test case comprising a title, preconditions, and an ordered sequence of steps and expected result pairs.
+\textbf{Step \ding{184} Test Case Creation}: The LLM converts each extracted path into a detailed test case, comprising a title, preconditions, and an ordered sequence of step-and-expected-result pairs.
 Figure \ref{fig:Fig3_3_usecase_cfg} shows an example use case, with its generated CFG, corresponding test paths, and structured test cases (formatted in JSON).
-We have also developed a user-friendly web application that automates the workflow, enabling users (without expertise in LLMs or software testing) to generate high-quality test cases efficiently.
+We have also developed a user-friendly web application that automates the workflow, enabling users (without expertise in LLMs or software testing) to efficiently generate high-quality test cases.